cluttmann/hfea_strategy/README.md

 ## Conclusion

-All five strategies offer unique ways to potentially enhance returns, but they come with their own sets of risks and assumptions.
-The HFEA strategy seeks to maximize growth through a balanced but leveraged approach, while the S&P 500 with 200-SMA strategy aims to capture market gains while avoiding major downturns.
+All six strategies offer unique ways to potentially enhance returns, but they come with their own sets of risks and assumptions.
+The HFEA strategy seeks to maximize growth through a balanced but leveraged approach, while the Golden HFEA Lite strategy combines equity growth with bond protection and gold diversification.
+The S&P 500 with 200-SMA strategy aims to capture market gains while avoiding major downturns.
 The 9-Sig strategy provides systematic growth with built-in crash protection and systematic rebalancing.
 The Dual Momentum strategy combines global diversification with momentum-based timing to capture trending markets while protecting capital during downturns.
 The Sector Momentum strategy exploits sector rotation cycles through multi-period momentum analysis with trend filtering.

 Together, these strategies provide a comprehensive blend of aggressive growth and risk management:
 - **HFEA (18.75%)**: Three-asset leveraged portfolio (UPRO 45%, TMF 25%, KMLM 30%) with enhanced diversification through managed futures exposure